 - Fourth Monday 5 p.m. - Committee of the Whole – Council Office

 - Fourth Monday 7 p.m. - Regular Council Meeting - Council Chambers

 Additional meetings are added and advertised as needed through newsprint or City website announcement (readingpa.gov).

-Our City laws are located at the “Codified Ordinance” link on our web site.
-If you cannot print the law you are interested in, please call the Council Office at 610 655 6204 to request a copy.
-The Frequently Used Ordinance Book is published by Council Staff and contains a variety of quality of life laws.
-This book is updated by Council Staff on a regular basis.
-If you would like the latest draft, please call the Council Office at 610 655 6204.
+Our City laws are located at the Code of Ordinances link on our web site.
+If you cannot print the law you are interested in, please call the Council Office at 610 655 6204 to request a copy or for assistance.
+The online Code of Ordinances is updated electronically with the passage of legislation.

 You can address the body of Council at their Regular Business Meetings held on the 2nd and 4th Mondays of each month and at Public Hearings held to address specific topics.
-Council does not allow public comment at Committee Meetings, Committee of the Whole Sessions or Work Sessions.
+Council does not allow public comment at Committee Meetings, Committee of the Whole Sessions.

 For information on the City’s Boards, Authorities and Commissions click on the “Authorities or Boards & Commissions” menu item on the website main menu or by contacting the Council Office at 610 655 6204 or via e-mail, firstname.lastname@example.org.

 If you would like to serve on one of the City’s Boards, Authorities and Commissions click here, print an application, fill it out and mail it to the Council Office – 815 Washington Street, Reading PA 19601.
 If you cannot print a copy, call the Council Office at 610 655 6204 to request one and the Council staff will be happy to assist you.